Chelsea F.C. Women: Establishment and promotion (1992–2005)

-FA Premier League National Division, 2005–2010
+FA Premier League National Division (2005–2010)

 After starting 2005–06 with one point from six games, manager George Michealas was fired in September after four years in charge.
 They finished bottom of the league that season under Shaun Gore, but won a promotion/relegation play-off against Northern Division runners-up Liverpool 4–1 on aggregate to stay in the Premier League National Division.
 During the season the club had been linked with a transfer bid for North American star players Tiffeny Milbrett and Christine Sinclair.

 After an eighth-place finish in 2006–07, Gore drafted in England players Siobhan Chamberlain, Casey Stoney and Eniola Aluko that summer.
 American World Cup winner Lorrie Fair, regarded as one of the best midfielders in the women's game, joined in January as Chelsea finished 2007–08 in fifth position.

 Chelsea Ladies introduced a new manager for the 2008–09 season, former Arsenal Ladies reserve team coach Steve Jones.
 On 2 July 2008 Chelsea surprisingly signed Lianne Sanderson and Anita Asante from Arsenal Ladies, in addition to veteran Mary Phillip.
 Then Arsenal Ladies manager Vic Akers criticised his former players as disrespectful, while pursuing players from other clubs to bolster his own squad.

 Chelsea Ladies finished the 2008–09 season third behind Arsenal and Everton.
 Mary Phillip retired a month into the new season, Aluko and Asante left for the new WPS in March 2009, while Fair missed the whole campaign with a cruciate ligament injury sustained in May 2008.
 Jones departed as manager in January 2009, leaving Stoney to act as player/manager.

-At Stoney's recommendation, Matt Beard became manager for 2009–10.
+At Stoney's recommendation, Matt Beard became manager for the 2009–10 season.
 Cuts to the Ladies club's funding were offset by financial assistance from John Terry and other Chelsea F.C. players.
 A further blow arrived when Sanderson left for the 2010 WPS season.